 - If you are significant, but uncompetitive in an area, partner with a smaller company commingles the separate solutions to confuse customers from understanding that most of the functionality is coming from your software partner.
 After you have co-opted the space, and taken some of your partner’s intellectual property, end the partnership and introduce a competing product.

 Anyone can read this article, but this article is targeted at vendors that compete with SAP.
 What I have described above are some specific things I have learned as a person who analyzes SAP’s messaging and has seen many vendors struggle to compete effectively against SAP.
 I can say that the traditional “book” on how to compete with them is deeply flawed.
 SAP is running circles the marketing and sales apparatus of the majority of competing software vendors.

-SAP has picked the lock on how executives make decisions, and even know how to time product announcements and PR releases to have maximal effect on blocking out vendors.
+SAP has picked the lock on how executives make decisions, and even know how to time product announcements and PR releases to have a maximal effect on blocking out vendors.
 I have not worked in SAP in marketing, but I believe there is some very long time horizon calendar where all of these things are planned.
-They rely on the poor memory of executive decision makers to continually get excited about the “new” thing.
+They rely on the poor memory of executive decision-makers to continually get excited about the “new” idea.

 We increasingly live in the time of now.

 - Are you up to date on the latest iOS update?

 - How about the latest Gartner Magic Quadrant?